 The Church on the Island of Crete

 We do not know how the Gospel first came to the island of Crete.
 There were Jewish Cretans at Day of Pentecost, who heard the Gospel from Peter (Acts 2:11).
-On his journey to Rome, Paul’s ship attempted to shelter in Crete, but was swept past in a storm (Acts 27).
+On his journey to Rome, Paul’s ship attempted to shelter in Crete, but was swept past in a storm, without being able to land (Acts 27).
 Paul had left Titus on Crete to amend what was defective and to appoint elders in every town (1:5), and quoted one of the poets who described the Cretans as “always liars, evil beasts, lazy gluttons” (1:12).

 When was the church at Crete founded?